hyperf/hyperf/docs/en/db/model-cache.md

-# Model cache
+# Model Cache

-In high-frequency scenarios, we will frequently query the database.
-Although there is a primary key blessing, it will also affect the database performance.
-With this kv query method, we can easily use `model cache` to reduce database pressure.
-This module implements automatic caching.
-When deleting and modifying the model, the cache is automatically deleted.
-When accumulating and subtracting, directly operate the cache to perform the corresponding accumulation and subtraction.
+In high-concurrency business scenarios, we may frequently query the database to obtain business data.
+Although primary key indexes help, it inevitably puts a tremendous strain on database performance.
+For this type of key-value (KV) query pattern, we can easily mitigate database pressure by using the `Model Cache`.
+This component implements automatic caching for Model data, and automatically deletes or updates the corresponding cache when model data is deleted or updated.
+When performing increment or decrement operations, the cached data is also automatically updated accordingly.

-> Model cache temporarily supports `Redis` storage, other storage engines will be added gradually.
+> The model cache currently only supports the `Redis` storage driver.
+Contributions for other storage engines are welcome.

 ## Installation